OctopusDeploy/docs/docs/api-and-integration/octo.exe-command-line/export.md

 ---
 title: Export
-description: Using the Octo.exe command line tool to export items from one Octopus Deploy server to import into another.
+description: Using the Octo.exe command line tool to export items from one Octopus Deploy Server to import into another.
 position: 5
 ---

-This command allows you to export items from one Octopus Deploy server and import them into another Octopus Deploy server.
+This command allows you to export items from one Octopus Deploy Server and import them into another Octopus Deploy Server.

 We currently support exporting/importing: